Healthy Italian Cooking at Home

 Vegetarian Stuffed Peppers

-• 1 cup cooked couscous, or cooked farro, or cooked barley (This would also be a good place to use leftover risotto.)
+• 1 cup cooked couscous, farro or barley (This would also be a good place to use leftover risotto.)

 • Salt to taste